versyxdigital/mkeditor/CONTRIBUTING.md

 })
 ```

-The mkeditor application is then loaded into the execution context:
+The mkeditor application is then loaded:

 ```javascript
 context.loadFile(path.join(__dirname, '../dist/index.html'))